Where to Stay in Sydney First Time: 10 BEST Areas

 The Queen Victoria Building offers both historic style and a wonderful shopping experience.
 The gorgeous Romanesque building includes mosaiced floors and numerous stores and stalls.
 You can browse to your heart’s content enjoying both the eclectic wares and the beautiful surroundings.

-If you love spending your vacation shopping, then there are plenty more opportunities to do so in Sydney CBD.
-Just a few minutes away is the Pitt Street Mall.
-This pedestrian shopping street is a popular destination for tourists and locals alike.
+Sydney CBD offers plenty of shopping opportunities.
+The pedestrian Pitt Street Mall is a popular destination for tourists and locals alike.
 It boasts a mix of both chain stores and boutiques.

-Another great option is the Galeries Shopping Centre.
-Here you will find multiple floors of fashionable boutiques with an artsy flare.
+You can also find find multiple floors of fashionable boutiques with an artsy flare at the Galeries Shopping Centre.
 There are plenty of lovely cafes to stop at when you need a rest, too.

 If you get tired of the crush of high-rises and crowds, you can escape to Hyde Park.
-Australia’s oldest public park is more than just a breath of fresh air.
-It is also home to the Anzac Memorial, Archibald Fountain, as well as many other monuments and fountains to enjoy as you relax on the manicured lawns.
+It is the nations’s oldest public park, home to the Anzac Memorial, Archibald Fountain, as well as many other monuments and fountains to enjoy as you relax on the manicured lawns.

 If you want a really stunning view of the city, the Sydney Tower Eye is the place to go.
-Located right next to Hyde Park, the viewing platform at the top of the tower offers fantastic panoramic views across both the park and the city centre.
+The viewing platform at the top of the tower offers fantastic views across the Hyde park and the city centre.

-The Sea Life Sydney Aquarium is just next door, so you can get your fill of animals both land and marine in one easy trip.
+You can find WILD LIFE Sydney Zoo at the west of the CBD, overlooking darling Harbour.
+The Sea Life Sydney Aquarium is just next door.
 Both the zoo and the aquarium highlight Australia’s unique wildlife, so it is a fascinating day out for the whole family.

-Being so centrally located, Sydney CBD is the best area to stay in Sydney without a car.
+Being so centrally located, Sydney CBD is the best area in Sydney for car-free travelers.
 It is the transport hub of the city, you can easily explore attractions by foot and public transport.
-If you manage to see everything there is in CBD, you will be within walking distance of all the incredible attractions in the surrounding districts.
 Darling Harbour, China Town, and the Rocks and Circular Quay areas all border the CBD.

-Sydney CBD offers a wide range of accommodation ranging from budget backpacker hostels, to luxury 5-star hotels.
-You can easily find big brand hotels and apartments.
+Sydney CBD offers a wide range of accommodation ranging from backpacker hostels, to 5-star hotels and apartments.
 There are also lots of options for budget travelers.

-Stay In Sydney CBD If you are first-time travelers; you want to stay right in the city center; you want lots of sightseeing, within walking distance to the major sites; you want great nightlife; you want great public transportation; you travel without a car;
+Stay In Sydney CBD If you are first-time travelers; you want to stay right in the city center; you want great nightlife; you want great public transportation; you travel without a car;

-budget ($$): The Pod Sydney This hostel offers capsule bedding with personal lockers, air-conditioning, and free WiFi.
+budget ($$): The Pod Sydney, great backpacker hostel, one of the best places to stay in Sydney on a budget for solo travelers, offering capsule bedding with personal lockers, air-conditioning, and free WiFi.
 It is within easy walking distance to the famous Capitol Theatre and Darling Harbour.

 The Rocks is Sydney’s oldest historical area.
 It was the site of Australia’s first European settlement when the British sailor, Captain Arthur Phillip, landed with the First Fleet in 1788 and established a colony for British prisoners on the site.

-The Rocks and Circular Quay area in North Sydney is a great location for making sure you get to see all the main attractions.
+The Rocks and Circular Quay area in North Sydney are some of the best areas to stay in Sydney for first-timers because they are great locations to see all the main attractions.
 Located right on Sydney Harbour, you will be perfectly positioned to enjoy Sydney’s most iconic views.

 You can explore the area by joining 1.5hrs tour, The Rocks Walking Tours, to learn more about the history of colonial Sydney as you explore The Rocks.
 You will visit the Cadman’s Cottage, Campbell’s Cove, and Susannah Place, as well as the shady courtyards, pubs, historical buildings, and narrow laneways.

-There are numerous museums to learn about its history such as The Rocks Discovery Museum, Museum of Contemporary Art, and The Argyle Gallery, which displays a collection of Australian and Aboriginal art and fine crafts.
+History buffs and art lovers can visit numerous museums including The Rocks Discovery Museum, Museum of Contemporary Art on George Street, and The Argyle Gallery, with a collection of Australian and Aboriginal art and fine crafts.

-If you do want to get up close to the Sydney Opera House, you will have to walk right by the Royal Botanic Gardens.
-The huge Botanical gardens boast tons of activities and attractions for all ages.
-From numerous themed gardens and educational centres to a pool and open-air cinema, there is plenty to keep everyone entertained.
+If you do want to get up close to the Sydney Opera House, you will have to walk right by the Royal Botanic Gardens where you can find numerous themed gardens and educational centres to a pool and open-air cinema.

 For such a central district, staying in the Rocks and Circular Quay area will have you surrounded by open spaces and opportunities to enjoy nature.
 In addition to the sprawling Botanical Gardens, you can also enjoy the lovely Observatory Hill Park.